Save thousands on vehicle repairs with Endurance.

 The key to understanding a bumper-to-bumper warranty is in its name.
 Simply meaning, your “bumper-to-bumper” factory warranty covers the majority of your car’s components located between your front and rear bumpers.
 While there are a few standard exclusions, a bumper-to-bumper warranty is the most comprehensive option available when it comes to protecting your car.

 A manufacturer’s warranty on a vehicle may be grouped into several sections, such as bumper-to-bumper, powertrain, drivetrain, and corrosion.
 A split like this is generally because the bumper-to-bumper warranty lasts the shortest amount of time.
-For example, while your comprehensive bumper-to-bumper protection will expire in typically three years, your powertrain protection will continue for at least five.
+For example, while your comprehensive bumper-to-bumper protection will expire in typically three years, your powertrain protection will likely continue for at least five.
 Once your bumper-to-bumper protection ends, those essential components are no longer protected unless you find the right vehicle service contract or protection plan to meet your needs.

 What Does a Bumper-to-Bumper Factory Warranty Cover?